Shuzo Matsuoka: Professional career

-Post retirement
+Post-retirement

 Since his retirement from tennis Matsuoka has become a popular television sports commentator in Japan.
 He is a sportscaster for Hodo Station, hosting interviews and segments that focus on talented athletes.
 He also hosts the "Shuzo Challenge", an annual tennis camp for young children created by the JTA.
 Kei Nishikori, former World No. 4 and Japanese No. 1, attended the camp when he was 12 years old.

 Known for his passionate and energetic character, Matsuoka has also appeared in numerous variety programs, as well as in a cameo role for a television drama series.
 Since 2000, he has been the host of a weekly cooking mini-program, Kuishinbo!
-Banzai, on Fuji TV.
+Bansai, on Fuji TV.
 In 2008 Matsuoka was featured in ten television commercials, tying him with Takuya Kimura for the celebrity to be featured in the greatest number of Japanese television commercials that year.

 Since 2006, Matsuoka has been releasing a web series of motivational videos called For you (こんなあなたに･･･, Konna Anata ni...), shot at locations he visits for work.
 They feature Matsuoka shouting phrases of encouragement at the camera, sometimes in ridiculous or bizarre scenarios.
 These videos have become popular with both Japanese and Western internet users, accumulating millions of views and being edited in the form of MADs or having uplifting music added to them.
-In one of his most well-known videos, Matsuoka is harvesting Asian clams in the water at -10°C and he shouts "Never give up" in English.
+In one of his most well-known videos, Matsuoka is harvesting Asian clams in the water at −10 °C and he shouts "Never give up" in English.
 In 2009, Matsuoka expressed excitement at the popularity of his For you series and the MADs, the latter numbering in the thousands by 2011.

 Personal life

 Matsuoka married former TV Tokyo announcer Emiko Taguchi in 1998, and has three children.
-His father, Isao Matsuoka, is chairman of Toho Co., Ltd., the Japanese film studio known for its Godzilla movies as well as numerous Akira Kurosawa films.
+His father, Isao Matsuoka, was chairman of Toho Co., Ltd., the Japanese film studio known for its Godzilla movies as well as numerous Akira Kurosawa films.
+He has a daughter, who debuted in Takarazuka Revue in 2019 as part of the 105th class (her stage name is Kishou Kazuto).